jacekturek/fuzyecon/system_design.md

 System design for project's requirements:

-* reqirements:  examples from R and economy
+* reqirements:  examples, free samples from R and economy
-* major components: R compiler, some data
+* major components: R compiler, library "sets"
-* tests could be statistics but they are not here
+* tests could be statistics but they are not included
-* deploy: the results
+* deploy: the results, are shown in the documentation